AQMpolyface/blipsh/README.md

-If you want another featur, or support for another shell, feel free to open an issue
+If you want another feature, or support for another shell, feel free to open an issue